-Google now sends alerts out to people when they visit a website that doesn’t have ‘https’ at the beginning of it, telling them that the website they are trying to access isn’t secure.
-Having ‘https’ in your web address is the encrypted standard for websites.
+Google now sends alerts out to people when they visit a website that doesn’t have ‘HTTPS’ at the beginning of it, telling them that the website they are trying to access isn’t secure.
+Having ‘HTTPS’ in your web address is the encrypted standard for websites.
 If yours isn’t secure, then Google will put people off visiting it.

 Just building a great website isn’t good enough.
 You have to delve into the nitty gritty of how your website works behind the scenes and understand your analytics.
 How many visitors do you get on your website each month?
 Do you know how many leads the website generates?
 What drives the most traffic to your website?
 What’s your conversion rate?
-You need to know these numbers, as well as looking at country-specific website visitors if you’re not a global business, in order to get a real picture about how well your business is doing.
+You need to know these numbers, as well as looking at country-specific website visitors if you’re not a global business, in order to get a real picture of how well your business is doing.